Introduction to the Master Program

-Since the winter semester of 2003/04, the Institute for Eastern European Studies at Freie Universität Berlin has been offering a 4-semester Master of Arts in Eastern European Studies.
+Since fall 2003, the Institute for East European Studies at Freie Universität Berlin has been offering a 4-semester Master of Arts in East European Studies.

-The interdisciplinary Master's program in Eastern European Studies imparts skills related to Eastern Central, Southeastern, and Eastern Europe.
-The two-year program enables the graduates to successfully work as scientifically sound and research-oriented Eastern European experts in science as well as in a variety of professional fields.
+The interdisciplinary master program in East European Studies imparts skills related to Eastern Central, Southeastern, and Eastern Europe.
+The two-year program enables graduates to successfully work as scientifically sound and research-oriented Eastern European experts in science as well as in a variety of professional fields.

-The programme is based on a first degree (B.A. or equivalent professional qualification) and is aimed at students from the fields of cultural and literary studies, history, politics, sociology and economics.
-You have the opportunity to deepen your previous field of study in an Eastern European-related way and to supplement it with other disciplines.
+The program is based on a first university degree (B.A. or equivalent professional qualification) and is aimed at students from the fields of cultural and literary studies, history, politics, sociology and economics.
+You have the opportunity to deepen your previous field of study in an East European-related way and to supplement it with other disciplines.
 In addition, there is a practice-oriented interdisciplinary module and an internship.

-Selected students of the Master of Eastern European Studies at the Institute for Eastern European Studies of Freie Universität Berlin have the opportunity to obtain a Master of Arts Double Degree with the School of Sociology at HSE Moscow, Russia or with the University of Tartu, Estonia.
+Selected students of the Master of East European Studies at the Institute for East European Studies of Freie Universität Berlin have the opportunity to obtain a Master of Arts Double Degree with the School of Sociology at HSE Moscow, Russia, with HSE St. Petersburg, Russia or with the University of Tartu, Estonia.

 Start of studies